rail-pay/rail/packages/client/README.md

     '0x33333...',
 ])
 ```
-New Vaults have the "member weights" feature, it can be used to give some members different share of revenues.
-The weights are relative to each other, so if you have e.g. 3 members with weights `1.5, 1.5, 3`, then the first two members will get 25% each, and the third member will get 50% of the future revenues.
-The weights can be set when adding members:
+New Vaults have the "beneficiary weights" feature, it can be used to give some beneficiaries different share of revenues.
+The weights are relative to each other, so if you have e.g. 3 beneficiaries with weights `1.5, 1.5, 3`, then the first two beneficiaries will get 25% each, and the third beneficiary will get 50% of the future revenues.
+The weights can be set when adding beneficiaries:
 ```js
 const receipt = await vault.addMembersWithWeights([
     ['0x11111...', 1.5],